Major resource recovery infrastructure grants program

 - reuse, recycling and reprocessing of recyclable materials from business and households such as plastics, timber, paper, cardboard and consumer packaging

-In Round One, a total of 33 applications were received.
-The Trust awarded funding to seven projects totalling $20,310,071.
+- Round Two allocated $17,932,500 to seven projects.
+A list of successful projects and project summaries is available on the 2014 grant summaries page.

+- Round One allocated $20,310,071 to seven projects.
 A list of successful projects and project summaries is available on the 2013 grant summaries page.

-In Round Two, a total of 40 expressions of interest were received requesting over $101 million and 13 full applications were invited.
-The Trust awarded funding to seven projects totalling $17,932,500.
-A list of successful projects and project summaries is available on the 2014 grant summaries page.